stjordanis/old/docs/content/en/getting-started.md

 Default classes are created for each of your projects.
 If you would like to learn more about creating custom roles, checkout [User Roles](/projects.html#user-roles).

+## Creating Jobs

+One of the uses of adding people to your project is in the creation of annotation jobs.
+Once users have signed up, navigating to the jobs tab of your project will allow you to specify the parameters of the job: which datasets to use, which members should annotate or review, and the number of passthroughs each file should have.

+## Conclusion

+With these tools, you should be equipped to run an annotation operation smoothly!
+If you are interested in advanced topics, try checking out our pages on our pipelines or on artifacts!